Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Magic Items/magic-items-iii-potions-rings-and-rods.md

 These sturdy items have AC 9, 10 hit points, hardness 10, and a break DC of 27.

+### Activation
-**Activation:** Details relating to rod use vary from item to item.
+Details relating to rod use vary from item to item.
 See the individual descriptions for specifics.

+### Special Qualities
-**Special Qualities:** Roll d%.
+Roll d%.
 A 01 result indicates the rod is intelligent, 02--31 indicates that something (a design, inscription, or the like) provides a clue to its function, and 32--100 indicates no special qualities.
 Intelligent items have extra abilities and sometimes